 It is however not wrong to leave your phone plugged even at 100%.
 The reason for this is that most battery nowadays is built with smart control circuits.
 These circuits control the charging procedures of most phone batteries.

 If fully charged, the circuit cuts off the power supplied to the battery, and the phone charger then powers the phone directly.
 It means that there will be nothing like overcharging the phone battery.

-Do not pay much attention to charging timing, especially if you are using a new generation phone or a phone with a Li-ion battery.
+Do not pay much attention to charging timing, especially if you are using new-generation phone batteries.

 This is very important, no matter what, never allow your phone to trip off by itself as a result of low battery – as this can reduce the battery life span.
 Switch it off or plug it into a power source if it gets too low.

 Also, bear in mind that what spoils the phone battery most is a bad charger.
 Make sure that you are charging your phone with the specified charger.

 Every phone has its charging input voltage that a charger charges a phone fine does not mean it will be suitable for another phone.
 And if the charger voltage is too high it may end up changing the phone faster but causing harm to the battery.

 Always buy your phone charger from your phone brand verified to shop.
 This is very important.

 Thanks for reading.